louischatriot/nedb/README.md

-npm install nedb --save    # Put latest version in your package.json npm test                   # You'll need the dev dependencies to launch tests bower install nedb         # For the browser versions, which will be in browser-version/out
+npm install nedb --save    # Put latest version in your package.json npm test                   # You'll need the dev dependencies to launch tests bower install nedb         # For the browser versions, which will be in browser-version/out yarn add nedb              # Or you can install NeDB through yarn
 ```

 ## API